What you need to know about the coronavirus variants

 The same protective measures that have warded off the virus throughout the pandemic — maintaining social distance, wearing masks and washing our hands — are even more critical in the face of more transmissible variants.
 Those guidelines will simultaneously keep you from becoming ill from one of those variants, while making it harder for the virus to mutate in the first place.

-“Viruses don’t mutate unless they replicate,” Anthony S. Fauci said in January.
+“Viruses don’t mutate unless they replicate,” Fauci said in January.

 But it’s also important for scientists to learn as much as they can about these variants, in case there are specific ways we can slow their spread.
-Until the research exists, we can’t make assumptions about what new variants will or won’t do.
+Until the research exists, we can’t make assumptions about what new variants will do.

-Joel Achenbach, William Booth, Carolyn Y. Johnson, Sarah Kaplan and Fenit Nirappil contributed to this report.
+Joel Achenbach, William Booth, Carolyn Y. Johnson, Sarah Kaplan, Laurie McGinley and Fenit Nirappil contributed to this report.

 Coronavirus: What you need to read